jimil749/reva-plugin-benchmark/README.md

 # Plugin

-The "core" program exposes the following interface (defined in `pkg/shared/interface.go`) for the plugin to implement:
+The "core" program exposes the following interface (defined in `pkg/shared/interface.go`) for the plugin system which uses RPC/gRPC(hashicorp and pie plugin systems) to implement:

 ```go
 type Manager interface {